jmoh3/customized_chatbot/DEVELOPMENT.md

 The input to the model will be a message from the user.
 The model will find the most similar message to that input from a list of the messages from other users, and return the response to that message.

 When I finish with this approach, and with the chat UI, I will consider using word embeddings or other more learning based approaches.

+## Model now finished

+The RapidJSON library was very easy to use, which was nice, and as of Monday, April 29th version 1.0 of my chatbot model is now working!
+It's pretty fun to test on my messenger chats with other people.

+I've gotten started with the GUI but there aren't really any good templates out there for chat UIs, so it's gonna be mostly from scratch which is a little unfortunate.